utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 1. Select the **Performance** tab.
 1. (Optional) Change the order the requests are run in by dragging a request to a new location.
 To skip a request, clear the checkbox next to its name.

+    > Performance tests execute all of the requests selected in the Collection Runner in order, and each virtual user runs through the sequence of requests.
+This helps you test the performance of your API workflows.
+To test API calls in isolation, you can run performance tests on individual requests instead.

 1. Enter the number of **Virtual users**.
 While the test is running, each virtual user runs the selected requests in the specified order in a repeating loop.
 A higher number of virtual users puts increased load on your API.

     > The maximum number of virtual users you can simulate depends on available system resources and the collection you're using.
 Learn more about [virtual users and system resources](#virtual-users-and-system-resources).